Colorado Front Range Chapter

 AllTrails - Best trails in Colorado (local and statewide)

 - Several times a year American Pilgrims provides the required training to serve as an hospitalero in albergues on the Camino.
-In recent years one of these has been held at a facility in the Black Forest just north of Colorado Springs.
-If you live Colorado and that's something you've been thinking about, these sessions will be a golden opportunity to obtain the training without incurring an expensive airline ticket!
-Announcements of all trainings are made to (paying) members of the national American Pilgrims on the Camino.
-Why not join and be alerted immediately when Colorado sessions are announced!
-See the Hospitaleros page for requirements and further information!
+Announcements of all training sessions are made to (paying) members of American Pilgrims on the Camino (the national organization).
+Why not join and be alerted by email when Colorado sessions are announced!
+See the Hospitalero Training page for requirements and further information!

 - You've arrived!
 You have your compostela.
 You've attended the Pilgrims' Mass.
 You've hugged the Saint.
 Now what?
 Read this blog entry by the venerable Johnnie Walker: 20 things to see and do in Santiago de Compostela.